 What goes well with this pan-seared chicken?

-We like this chicken with simple sides like rice or another grain and sauteed veggies.
+We like this chicken with simple sides like rice or another grain and sauteed or roasted veggies.
 It’s also great with cornbread or with toast.
 It’s very versatile since it’s fairly basic, so you can add many different carbohydrates and produce to your liking!

 Can I shred this chicken?